Donald Trump Slams Robert Mueller, Blames Him For His Approval Rating Being Less Than 75 Percent

 — Donald J. Trump (@realDonaldTrump) December 6, 2018

 According to multiple reports, Donald Trump’s average approval rating stands at approximately 43.3 percent.
-As previously reported on Inquisitr, Trump’s current rating is actually considered to be a record low despite his personal claims.
+As previously reported by the Inquisitr, Trump’s current rating is actually considered to be a record low despite his personal claims.

 Although Trump is reportedly blaming Mueller for his ratings, the latest reports actually follow a string of incriminating reports surrounding Trump, himself.
 According to Forbes, Donald Trump has been accused of funneling approximately $1.1 million in campaign-donor funds into his own businesses.
-It has been reported that Trump actually launched his 2020 reelection campaign the same day of his presidential inauguration back in January of 2017.
-According to federal filings, more than 50,000 donors have donated to the campaign fund but Donald Trump has yet to invest any of his own money.
+It has been reported that Trump actually launched his 2020 re-election campaign the same day of his presidential inauguration back in January of 2017.

+According to federal filings, more than 50,000 donors have donated to the campaign fund, but Donald Trump has yet to invest any of his own money.
 However, Trump’s businesses have continued to rack up profits by charging the campaign for “hotels, food, rent and legal consulting.”

 In a nutshell, Donald Trump has been able to turn campaign money into profits for his own businesses.
 Needless to say, the reports have led to more controversy and speculation about Trump’s finances.
 While Trump believes Robert Mueller is to blame for his low ratings, many Americans argue otherwise.